SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/PillarboxAnalytics.md

 The PillarboxAnalytics framework lets you measure application usage in two ways:

-- <doc:page-views>
+- <doc:page-views-article>
-- <doc:events>
+- <doc:events-article>

 > Important: Streaming measurements are automatically collected when playing SRG SSR content using the PillarboxCoreBusiness framework.
 Just ensure that tracking has been properly setup first.
-Please refer to <doc:setup> for more information.
+Please refer to <doc:setup-article> for more information.

 ### Transparency and data protection

 To comply with the Swiss [New Federal Act on Data Protection (nFADP)](https://www.kmu.admin.ch/kmu/en/home/facts-and-trends/digitization/data-protection/new-federal-act-on-data-protection-nfadp.html) apps must implement some form of user consent management.
-Please read <doc:user-consent> for more information about how you can provide user consent information to the PillarboxAnalytics framework.
+Please read <doc:user-consent-article> for more information about how you can provide user consent information to the PillarboxAnalytics framework.

 #### AdSupport and Identifier for advertisers (IDFA)